 This project consolidates that information into a single, neutral reference.

-What MiCA Covers
+What MiCA covers

 MiCA is the European Union’s rulebook for crypto-assets and the companies that provide services around them.